emi80/group-meetings/4/slides.md

 - Performing analyses

-- Organizing and publishin raw data and results
+- Organizing and publishing raw data and results

 ------